ABooooo/myInvoice/README.md

 }
 ```

-You can remove auth.uid part but in this case you will permanently receive e-mails from firevase that your DB isn't save althoug auth do cover basic security measures.
+You can remove auth.uid part but in this case you will permanently receive e-mails from Firebase that your DB isn't save, although auth do cover basic security measures.

 ##### App
 Copy your Web Api Key from project settings and insert it at ``firebaseAPIKey`` param in environment files.